HEIG-COMEM/HEIG-VD_DevMobil_REST/README.md

 - **Pseudonym**: A nickname chosen by each user when creating their account.
 - **Last Three BeReals**: The user's last three posts are visible on their profile, allowing others to see their recent activity. _Only available if the viewing user is friends with the profile owner.
 Otherwise, a "add friend" button is displayed._

+### 9. Private Profile

+To allow the user to modify its profile, a private profile is available.
+It contains the following information:

+- **Profile Picture (PP)**: An image representing the user.
+- **Pseudonym**: A nickname chosen by each user when creating their account.
+- **Email**: The email address of the user.
+- **Password**: The password of the user.
+- **Last Three BeReals**: The user's last three posts are visible on their profile

+The user can modify its profile picture, pseudonym, email and password.

+_This view is also used to logout the user._

 ## Authors

 This project was carried out by: